jaredwelch1/CapstoneI/documentation/document.md

 ## Introduction

 #### Problem Definition
 News articles generate massive amounts of data.
-Following the climactic nature of the 2016 Presidential Election due to the dissemination of false news, it has become evident that it is important to analyze news articles.
-However, up until recent years, it has not been possible to effectively analyze this data due to computational limitations.
+Following the climactic nature of the 2016 Presidential Election due to the dissemination of false news, it is evident that news articles new to be intensively analyzed.
+Until recent years, it had not been possible to effectively news data due to computational limitations.
 However, recent advances in High Performance Computing, Data Analytics, and Machine Learning have made it possible to gather, store, and analyze news articles.
 We propose a model to cluster news articles based upon similarity and then provide data visualizations based upon the generated clusters and analysis done.

 #### Problem Resolution

 We propose the following software solution:
-- Scrape news articles.
+- Scrape news articles
+- Organize, clean, and store data
 - Pre-process using NLP and then perform TFIDF.
 - Cluster news articles based on the similarity of TFIDF vectors.
 - Display visualizations